Paiwan language: Dialects

-This classification were though be corrected by Cheng 2016 as below:
+This classification were thought to be corrected by Cheng 2016 as below:

 Note: A village unnoted of Vuculj/Ravar is by default placed under Vuculj here.

 Phonology

-Kuljaljau Paiwan has 23–24 consonants (/h/ is found only in loanwords, and /ʔ/ is uncommon) and 4 vowels (Ferrell 1982:7).
+Kuljaljau Paiwan has 23–24 consonants (/h/ is found only in loanwords, and /ʔ/ is uncommon) and 4 vowels.
 Unlike many other Formosan languages that have merged many Proto-Austronesian phonemes, Paiwan preserves most Proto-Austronesian phonemes and is thus highly important for reconstruction purposes.